StarManTheGamer/poly-newdocs/docs/objects/static-classes/Input.md

 ### KeyUp:string { event }

-Gets triggered when a key was released.
+Fires when a key is released.

 ```lua
 Input.KeyUp:Connect(function (key)